TingyangSunJeff/llama_wrapper/notes.md

 The strongest defensible version is:

-> **Switching-cost-aware online configuration control for llama.cpp-based edge LLM serving, focused on memory-shape adaptation through quantization/model-file choice, context length, and concurrency slots.**
+> **Switching-cost-aware online configuration control for llama.cpp-based edge LLM serving, focused on memory-shape adaptation through quantization/model-file choice, context length, and concurrency slots — under an irreducible reconfiguration cost and non-stationary workloads.**

-The main danger is **MorphServe**, and the second danger is **QLM/QLLMS**.
-But none of the sources we verified exactly study the llama.cpp controller problem as framed above.
+Per the verified pass (§9★), the closest threats to pre-empt are **LaTune** (edge + llama.cpp adaptive config tuning, but excludes our knobs and has no switch cost), **ModeSwitch-LLM** (free per-request mode routing), and **MCAP/NVE** (load-time recomputable per-layer signal, no switch cost).
+MorphServe and QLM remain technical cousins.
+None of the sources we verified studies the llama.cpp keep-vs-reconfigure controller problem as framed above.